iamsherman1234/android-home-server/README.md

 ### Phase 2 — Enter Debian Container

-From Termux, enter the container by paste the copied script from copy login in Droidspaces. in my case:
+From Termux, enter the container by pasting the login script copied from DroidSpaces.
+Example:

 ```bash
 su -c '/data/local/Droidspaces/bin/droidspaces --name="debian" enter'
 ```

-Every command from this point is run **inside the Debian container**.
+> Every command from this point is run **inside the Debian container**.

 ---